0nix/ggj21/twine/evidence_questioning.md

 ### Previous to questioning

 It doesn't take long for Hassel to act on his gut feelings and run out of his flat, looking for Leitzka.
 He screams atop of his lungs, with a mixture of anger and concern.
 "Nadine!
 Where are you?!
 Nadine, come back!"
-He yells in a high-pitched whine that sounds like the saddest car horn.
+He yells in a high-pitched whine that sounds like an annoying car horn.
 You stand outside the building, pretending to wait for a car as you watch him run down the street.

 For the first time you catch a good look of him using just your eyes and nothing else: He looks as if a potato had grown out legs and started to walk and talk.
 As he ran, he had this kind of side-to-side gait, balancing his fat stomach between two twiggy legs.
 There was always something that brought you this mirthful joy, being ignored by someone who you're intimately familiar against their will.